GED Training Programs

-GED prep courses typically cover the five subject areas found on the standardized exam.
+GED prep courses typically cover the four subject areas found on the standardized exam.
 Preparation for the math section may include addition, subtraction, multiplication and division.
 In addition, whole numbers, decimals, fractions, statistics, probability, geometry and algebra may also be covered.
 Studies for the science portion may include biology, chemistry, physics and earth science.

 Prep coursework for the social studies section might entail studies in U.S. government and history, world history, economics and geography topics.
 Literary and non-fiction literature, including discussion of content and preparation for multiple choice questions testing comprehension, are covered in GED training for the reading part of the language arts test section.
 In preparation for the essay-writing part of the test, training programs may review sentence structure, mechanics, word usage and organization.